 Planting compartments and parterres had an irregular character.
 The incorporation of the new structures followed more formal and classical principles.
 From the former Hatzi-Ali's Mansion, the nucleus of the entire ensemble, only a part has survived.
-The tower as a structure had a series of embrasures instead of windows in the ground floor, while its entrance, which was on the first floor, was accessible through a suspension bridge.
-According to the romantic antiquarianism Amalia preserved it along with other architectural remnants (fortification wall, Hasseki's fountain), developing aesthetic pleasures of picturesque.
+According to the romantic antiquarianism Amalia preserved it along with other architectural remnants (fortification wall, Haseki's fountain), developing aesthetic pleasures of picturesque.
 Among the new structures, the most important features were the cistern - aqueduct of the architect Chr.
 Hansen, the garden pavilions and the first iron made greenhouse in Greece, similar to that of the Royal Garden.

 The Ottonian buildings have been relatively recently restored and are presently used by the Agronomy University of Athens.
 The Old Greenhouse has been furnished with a new iron framework, a replica of the old one, and with modern equipment.
-Hassekis' natural and built environment with the historic gardens and the Turkish remnants give a historic place of reference, in which elements of architecture and gardening of the 18th and 19th centuries are harmoniously combined.
+Hasekis' natural and built environment with the historic gardens and the Turkish remnants give a historic place of reference, in which elements of architecture and gardening of the 18th and 19th centuries are harmoniously combined.

-5 Tour la Reine - Eptalofos
+5 Tour la Reine - Heptalophos

-The land of Eptalofos is located in the fertile plain of Kifissos, at the western part of Attica, at the borders of current municipalities of Ag.
-Anargiroi and Ilion [12].
-The property of 250 hectares (Fig.4) was bought with the prompt of Queen Amalia during the period 1848-1861, in order to create a resort for the Royal Couple in a picturesque landscape, which could be used as a model for the development and improvement of agricultural and stock production of Greece.
-Eptalofos is part of the cultural and modernizing proposal of Amalia for Greece through which she could express her European cultural influence [13,14,15].
-Amalia gave the name Eptalofos (Seven Hills) to the property because it is consisted of seven hills (six natural and one artificial).
-Each hill has the name of an Argonaut (Jason, Polydeyces, Kastor, Theseus, Hercules, Orpheus, Pileus).
+The land of Heptalophos is located in the fertile plain of Kifissos, at the western part of Attica, at the borders of current municipalities of Ag.
+Anargiroi and Ilion (Fig.13) [15].
+The property of 250 hectares (Fig.14) was bought with the prompt of Queen Amalia during the period 1848-1861, in order to create a resort for the Royal Couple in a picturesque landscape, which could be used as a model for the development and improvement of agricultural and stock production of Greece.